 In order to qualify for the Circuit Breaker Abatement the applicant must be the owner of the home as of January 1 of the current year.
-The home must be the “primary residence” which is defined as: the principal place where one actually lives.
+The home must be the “primary residence”.
 The applicant must furnish proof of income for all “members of the household”, defined as: the association of persons who live in the same dwelling, sharing its furnishings, facilities, and accommodations.

 Income includes the following: Wages, Salaries, taxable and non-taxable Social Security (including Medicare premiums), Railroad Retirement, Military Retirement, State Supplemental Income, Pensions, Annuities, Distributions from 401-K's, Roth’s, IRA’s, Rent, Business, Farm, Partnership Income, Unemployment, Alimony, Child Support, Strike Benefits, Welfare Payments, Food Stamps, Interest, Dividends, Capital Gains, Earned Income Credit and Additional Child or other tax credits etc.

-The abatement will be applied to 2018’s property taxes.
-If the application is received by June 30, 2018, it will appear on the Valuation Notice that is mailed at the end of July.
+The abatement will be applied to 2019’s property taxes.
+If the application is received by June 30, 2019, it will appear on the Valuation Notice that is mailed by July 22.

 To request a Circuit Breaker Abatement application for real property:

 Write to us at: